 Brasstown Bald Visitors Information Center at

 Miscellaneous InfoThere is now a world class cycling event that takes places in the north Georgia mountains every April.
-The last two years have featured a mountain top finish on Brasstown Bald.
+The event has featured a mountain top finish on Brasstown Bald.
 Quickly becoming the "Alpe d'huez" of North America, this is a great way to see Georgia's highest peak.

 - University of Georgia